[4 minute read]

 Sexual congress where there is an imbalance of power (e.g. Clinton & Monica Lewinsky)

 What is taboo for one person may not be taboo for another.
-This is true if cultures do not align, or if we take the term to mean a person’s hard limit.
+This is true if cultures do not align.
+Another take on the use of the term is if we take it to mean a person’s hard limit.
 What some people term taboo, others may term a kink or fetish.

 Examples of taboos now considered kink: